An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Test cases

 $\mathcal{E}_\phi^{\mathrm{G}}$ measures the error in the cyclotron frequency of a simulated particle whereas $\mathcal{E}_u^{\mathrm{G}}$ is a measure for the error in energy conservation.
 Both errors were evaluated at the end of the simulation when the particle had performed a full orbit.

 The rows in table \ref{tab:error_measures} denoted by \textbf{A} show the errors for the gyromotion test.
 Note that, by construction, all schemes considered here are exactly energy-preserving in the absence of an electric field.
 This can easily be seen since, for $\mathbf{E}=0$ the velocity update in all schemes amounts to a simple rotation in velocity space.
-The phase error $\mathcal{E}_\phi$ obtained for Boris matches the well-known fact that the Boris scheme rotates the velocity by $\theta_B = 2 \arctan(\omega \Delta t/2)$ each time step, instead of the exact $\theta = \omega \Delta t$.
+The phase error $\mathcal{E}_\phi$ obtained for Boris matches the well-known fact that the Boris scheme rotates the velocity by $\theta_B = 2 \arctan(\omega \Delta t/2)$ each time step, instead of the exact $\theta = \omega_c \Delta t$.
 In the absence of an electric field the midpoint schemes Vay, ZZ, and IMP are identical to Boris and show the same errors.
 For non-relativistic velocities, the phase error of HC is almost the same as that of the Boris scheme but changes sign for relativistic velocities.
 This implies that, for this choice of $\Delta t$ there is a Lorentz factor for which the phase error of HC vanishes.
-However, the phase error of HC remains finite as $\gamma\to\infty$ at a magnitude that is lower by a factor of 2 when compared to Boris.
-Chin \& Cator's CC method has a phase error with a magnitude that is reduced by almost a factor of two with respect to Boris and is independent of $\gamma$.
+However, the phase error of HC converges to the finite value of $\mathcal{E}_\phi^{\mathrm{G}} \approx -0.1082$ as $\gamma\to\infty$ at a magnitude that is lower by almost a factor of 2 when compared to Boris.
+All other schemes have errors that are independent of $\gamma$.
+Chin \& Cator's CC method has a phase error with a magnitude that is reduced by almost a factor of two with respect to Boris.
 The phase error of CC has the opposite sign owing to the fact that the rotation angle is overestimated in CC whereas it is underestimated in the other type I schemes.
 By construction, the phase errors of GYR, and the type II schemes, with the exception of ZZ, are identically zero in this test case.
-These schemes use trigonometric functions to perform the exact velocity rotation, $\Omega \Delta t$.
+These schemes use trigonometric functions to perform the exact velocity rotation, $\omega_c \Delta t$.
 In contrast, the second-order scheme ZZ performs a second order velocity update similar to Boris and, therefore, exhibits a phase error comparable to the second-order schemes solved in the simulation frame of reference.
 The transformation into the particle's rest frame on its own does not provide any added numerical accuracy in this test case.